-You are now part of a program that serves almost 499 pre-school children ages 3-5 years, 120 children ages 0-3 years and their families, in Forsyth County, including children with disabilities.
+You are a part of a program that serves almost 499 pre-school children ages 3-5 years, 120 children ages 0-3 years and their families, in Forsyth County, including children with disabilities.
 Some of you may have had children in the program before; for others, this may be your first experience with us.
-Please know that we are committed to making the 2019-2020 year in Head Start/Early Head Start one of the best for you and your child.
+Please know that we are committed to making the 2022-2023 school year one of the best for you and your child(ren).
 In order to do this, we are counting on YOU to work together with us as a team.
-YOU are your child's first and most important teacher.
+Remember, YOU are your child's first and most important teacher!

-This Parent Handbook will provide you with information that will be helpful to you during the year.
-Please read it and, if you have questions, do not hesitate to call on a Head Start/ Early Head Start staff member for answers.
+The Parent Handbook will provide you with vital information that will be helpful to you throughout the school year.
+Please review in depth and, if you have questions, do not hesitate to call on a staff member for assistance.

 No matter how hard we plan, there may be some matters of concern to you.
 These should be handled at the local level (Center manager and/or Classroom Teacher) when possible.
 If the concern cannot be solved there, please refer to page 15 for complaint procedures.
-Of course, I am always accessible to you and can be reached at 336-778-7059 ext.
-1205.
+Of course, I am always accessible to you when in need.

-I look forward to meeting and working with you.
 I hope to see you in the classrooms, as volunteers in the program, and at parent meetings.
 Our program is only as strong as our parents, children, community and staff.
 I know you will join me in helping your child truly have a "head start" as we prepare them for school and life.